LedgerHQ/ledger-live/cli/README.md

      --paginateOperations <Number>: if defined, will paginate operations -f, --format <json | default | summary | stats | significantTokenTickers>: how to display the data

+Usage: ledger-live tezosListBakers
+     --whitelist              : filter whitelist
+     --format <String>        : json | default

+Usage: ledger-live tronSuperRepresentative
+     --max <Number>           : max number of super representatives to return --format <String>        : json | default

 Usage: ledger-live validRecipient # Validate a recipient address -r, --recipient <String>     : the address to validate -c, --currency <String>      : Currency name or ticker.
 If not provided, it will be inferred from the device.
      --device <String>        : provide a specific HID path of a device

 Usage: ledger-live version
+     --duration <String>      : duration in day
+     --resource <String>      : reward ENERGY or BANDWIDTH --tronVoteAddress <String>: address of the super representative voting --tronVoteCount <String> : number of votes for the vote address --ignore-errors          : when using multiple transactions, an error won't stop the flow --disable-broadcast      : do not broadcast the transaction

                 ``
            `.--:::::